elizabethjm/covidcampus/README.md

 20-30 student course, Intermediate Level
 (ex.
 Wellesley ANTH 262 Archaeology of Human Sacrifice)</b>

-In class 75 minute format:
+In class 75 minute format

 (20 minutes) Students come having read an article/chapter about session topic.
 I lecture on background of the session topic with illustrated slides, which they can see as shared google slides and refer back to later.
 (30 minutes) They break into groups of 3-4 students to evaluate primary source material shared with them as a PDF, and they do a ‘deep dive’ on one individual case study.
 They discuss what the primary evidence shows them and draw conclusions/interpret the evidence.
 I walk around and check in with each group multiple times.
 (25 minutes) We come together as a class and I go around calling on each small group and they report back about their findings (often one group representative speaks).
 We all discuss how the individual case studies come together as a whole to tell us about the session topic.